-Homeless, non-parenting women 21 years of age and older are an underserved population with relatively few services available to them.
-Often, homeless women with children in their care generally receive housing priority.
-While the overall number of homeless individuals in Multnomah County dropped by 15% in the past two years, the number of single women on the streets has increased.
+While the overall number of individuals experiencing homelessness in Multnomah County has dropped by 15% in the past two years, the number of single women on the streets has increased.

-Housing Transitions is a warm, welcoming place for women who are experiencing homelessness and offers community-building for those who have achieved housing.
+The Housing Transitions Program is a warm, welcoming place for self-identified women who are experiencing homelessness and offers community-building for those who have achieved housing.

 Drop-in is open Monday through Friday between 10:00 am and 1:00 pm.
 Women may access drop-in services without an intake.

-- A safe, comfortable place for women only (well-mannered pets welcome)
+- A supportive community for self-identified women (well-mannered pets are welcome)

 - A monthly calendar of social and craft activities*

 To this end, landlord relationships are an important part of our work.
-When a landlord is willing to take a chance and accept a client who has barriers to housing, Housing Transitions offers ongoing support to those landlords and encourages them to contact us for assistance in resolving any issues.
+When a landlord is willing to accept a client who has barriers to housing, Housing Transitions offers ongoing support to those landlords and encourages them to contact us for assistance in resolving any issues.

 While some clients are disabled and living on Social Security Disability, many others are able to return to the workforce and financial independence.
-Our employment specialist at Housing Transitions provides one-on-one, individualized assistance in creating or updating resumes, learning or updating computer skills, applying for jobs online, and preparing for interviews.
+Our employment specialist provides one-on-one, individualized assistance.

 In order to give every job seeker undivided attention, employment services are offered by appointment.